Robust Unsupervised Multi-task and Transfer Learning on Gaussian Mixture Models: A Greedy Alignment Algorithm for Binary GMMs

 \end{theorem}

-\begin{remark} Conditions (\rom{2}) and (\rom{3}) required by Theorem \ref{thm: greedy alignment} are similar to the requirements in Theorem \ref{thm: brute force alignment}, which have been shown \textbf{no stronger} than conditions in Assumption \ref{asmp: upper bound multitask est error} and Theorem \ref{thm: upper bound multitask est error} (See Remark \ref{rmk: exhaustive alignment}).
-However, Condition (\rom{1}) is an additional requirement for the success of the greedy label swapping algorithm.
+\begin{remark} Conditions (\rom{1}) and (\rom{2}) required by Theorem \ref{thm: greedy alignment} are similar to the requirements in Theorem \ref{thm: brute force alignment}, which have been shown to be \textbf{no stronger} than conditions in Assumption \ref{asmp: upper bound multitask est error} and Theorem \ref{thm: upper bound multitask est error} (See Remark \ref{rmk: exhaustive alignment}).
+However, Condition (\rom{3}) is an additional requirement for the success of the greedy label-swapping algorithm.
 The intuition is that in the exhaustive search algorithm, we compare the scores of all alignments and only need to ensure the ideal alignment can defeat the badly-aligned ones in terms of the alignment score.
-In contrast, the success of the greedy label swapping algorithm relies on the correct move at each step.
+In contrast, the success of the greedy search algorithm relies on the correct move at each step.
 We need to guarantee that the ``better" alignment after the swap (which may still be badly aligned) can outperform the ``worse" one before the swap.
-This is more difficult to satisfy, hence more conditions are needed for the success of Algorithm \ref{algo: greedy alignment}.
-Condition (\rom{1}) is one such condition to provide a reasonably good initial alignment to start the greedy search process.
-More details of the analysis can be found in the proof of Theorems \ref{thm: brute force alignment} and \ref{thm: greedy alignment} in Appendix. \end{remark}
+This is more difficult to satisfy.
+Hence, more conditions are needed for the success of Algorithm \ref{algo: greedy alignment}.
+Condition (\rom{3}) is one such condition to provide a reasonably good initial alignment to start the greedy search process.
+More details of the analysis can be found in the proofs of Theorems \ref{thm: brute force alignment} and \ref{thm: greedy alignment} in the supplements. \end{remark}

-\begin{remark} In practice, Condition (\rom{1}) can fail to hold with a non-zero probability.
-One solution is to start with random alignments, run the greedy label swapping algorithm many times and use the alignment that appears most frequently in the output.
+\begin{remark} In practice, Condition (\rom{3}) can fail to hold with a non-zero probability.
+One solution is to start with random alignments, run the greedy search algorithm multiple times, and use the alignment that appears most frequently in the output.
 Nevertheless, this will increase the computational burden.
-In our numerical studies, Algorithm \ref{algo: greedy alignment} works well by running only once. \end{remark}
+In our numerical studies, Algorithm \ref{algo: greedy alignment} without multiple random alignments works well. \end{remark}